c-captain/pase/README.md

 PASE: PostgreSQL Ultra-High Dimensional Approximate Nearest Neighbor Search Extension

-**(PASE now is in the Ant Financial's open source review process, so it is currently only a directory structure, the code will be added soon after it is approved.)**
+**(PASE is currently under review by the company’s open source committee, and is believed to be completed soon.
+The code  would be added once approved.)**

 ## Introduction